JeffreySanford/sound-of-freedom/documetation/USER_LIBRARY.md

     const item = await this.libraryItemModel.findById(id);

     if (!item) {
-      throw new NotFoundException("Library item not found");
+      throw new NotFoundException('Library item not found');
     }

     // Ensure user owns this item
     if (item.userId.toString() !== userId) {
-      throw new ForbiddenException("You do not have access to this item");
+      throw new ForbiddenException('You do not have access to this item');
     }

     return this.mapToDto(item);